 - Students are eligible to borrow up to $20,500 per year through the Federal Direct Loan Program

-- Students must remain enrolled at least half-time, in 6 or more credits (Note: Blended Learning students enrolled in the standard number of credits for their cohorts are considered to be enrolled half time, and CAM students enrolled in 4.5 or more credits are considered to be enrolled half time.)
+- Students must remain enrolled at least half-time, in 6 or more credits (Note: Blended Learning students enrolled in the standard number of credits for their cohorts are considered to be enrolled half time, and CAM and MSF students enrolled in 4.5 or more credits are considered to be enrolled half time.)

 - You can find details about interest rates and federal loan fees here.